moncelh/Worthy-care/README.md

 Why is created:
 --------------
-I developed this system to learn and updating my knowledge in CSharp as part of process and make it real system to be implemented for the company but instead of MS SQL, it will be SQLite, as an external database storage.
+I developed this Windows based interactive system in CSharp as part of process and make it real system to be set
+for the organisation but eventually instead of backend MS SQL Sever database, it will be SQLite, as an external database storage.

 Introduction:
 -------------